Sparking Creativity & Innovation with Quizzing for Employees of Amdocs India

 The Journey to the Final

 The event kicked off with a massive online preliminary round, drawing over 200 participants eager to test their wits.
-From this pool, the top 42 thinkers were shortlisted and grouped into 14 dynamic teams of three.
+From this pool, the top 42 thinkers were shortlisted and grouped into 14 cross-functional teams of three.

 Why Quizzing is a Secret Weapon for HR